Here’s what it is really like to stay in a yurt.

 - So glad we chose a site with a decent shower for our own use, access to a shared fridge freezer and an indoor sink for washing up.

-- Lighting the wood burning stove made the yurt really cosy, but increasing the heat to boil water or cook using the side oven meant the tent was just too hot.
+- Lighting the wood burning stove made the yurt really cosy, but increasing the heat to boil water or cook using the side oven made the tent too hot.

-- My 12-year-old complained about the lack of privacy, with us all sleeping in one space, and trudged off to the loos every time she wanted to get changed.
+- My 12-year-old complained about the lack of privacy, with us all sleeping in one space.
+She trudged off to the loos every time she wanted to get changed.

-- It may be a more comfortable version, but it’s still camping, complete with heading out over a damp field to go to the loo first thing, limited cooking facilities and schlepping backwards and forwards with bowls of washing up.
+- It may be a more comfortable version, but it’s still camping, complete with heading out over a damp field to go to the loo first thing, limited cooking facilities and lugging bowls of washing up backwards and forwards.

 Overall, I actually really enjoyed our staycation in a yurt.
 I enjoyed being all together in one small space.
 I reckon camping helped reset the kids into earlier bedtimes, and getting up earlier, before they headed back to school.
 Back at home, I miss the smell of woodsmoke and the simplicity of being having so little stuff.